countable-web/open-source-corporation/marketing/CREATIVE_PROJECT_PROCESS.md

 2. As a designer, you are the most important gatekeeper of visual appeal and user experience.
 It's better to err towards being a perfectionist here.
 It's your job to do so, and clients/colleagues understand that.
 Ask for better input assets if needed, and indicate any design problems (regardless of the cause).
 Take ownership of the quality control process.
 3. When defining a project, determine any hard deadlines like printing and distribution.
 Plan to provide a "final" draft 24h before this date.
 Implies we should have a version 48h in advance that is the last chance for client to give feedback.
 The goal is no changes are needed to this draft, but if so, we have a buffer.
 4. For new work that has complex information, start with a wireframe.
 5. Then do a simple visual mockup, with a few variants if possible to compare various good ideas.
+The goal is conceptual agreement on the look.
+Use example links and cherry pick elements from other sites.